 Although the laser permanently destroys the active hair follicles it hits, the body is able to create new hair follicles.
 The amount of hair follicles your body makes is related to age, gender, hormone levels, and metabolism.
 Most patients who want to maintain a smooth appearance will go on a maintenance plan that usually consists of a laser session every few months vs. the original treatment plan of every few weeks.
 Otherwise, most patients see very little hair regrowth and many think it’s fine as is.

-11. How will it look if I get laser hair removal on my butt, but not my legs?
+How will it look if I get laser hair removal on my butt, but not my legs?

 A lot of patients ask about this.
 We recommend buzzing 2-3 inches below the butt with a trimmer at a medium length to create a fade.
-Once patients try this method, they’re usually very into this natural looking aesthetic.
+Once patients try this method, they’re usually very into this natural-looking aesthetic.
 It compliments speedos and boy shorts well, too.
 It just requires some experimentation to find the right trimmer (and length) for you.

-12. I want to get laser hair removal for my pubes, but I don’t want to be completely hairless.
+I want to get laser hair removal for my pubes, but I don’t want to be completely hairless.
 Is this possible?

 Yes.
-Our Aesthetic Nurse can customize the shape and style of your pubes however you want.
+Our Aesthetic Nurse Practitioner can customize the shape and style of your pubes however you want.
 Some people will leave hair above, but like to get the inner legs done since this area is more prone to ingrown hairs and razor burns.
 Regardless of your aesthetic preferences, just let us know and we’ll customize your treatment to your preference.

 I’ve had laser hair removal before, but it didn’t work.
 Is your service any different?

 It depends.
-There are a lot of medspas and clinics using outdated lasers.
+There are a lot of medspas and clinics using outdated machines.
 We still sometimes hear about some places using IPL machines, which are not actually designed for laser hair removal.
 Here at Bespoke Surgical, we use the Alexandrite and Yag Duo laser, which is the gold standard machine for laser hair removal.
 What this means is we can fully customize the settings to your skin and hair type to deliver the best results possible.

 I can’t seem to trim my own butt without getting ingrown hairs.
 Any suggestions?

 This is a very common problem for a lot of men.
 We have a few tips: trim the hair with a larger clipper so you’re not getting so close to the skin.
 Problems arise when you nick the skin because it heals over the hair follicle, resulting in ingrown hairs, butt acne, etc. You can also use a cleanser designed to treat acne that contains salicylic acid.
 After shaving, lather the cleanser on your butt and leave it on for 3 minutes.
 This will help a lot in preventing ingrown hairs and butt acne that results from clogged hair follicles.
 Finally, laser hair removal is a great option to remove unwanted hair.
 It’s quick and cost/time effective.

-15. How do you safely manscape your hole and should you?
+How do you safely manscape your hole and should you?

-There are definitely a lot of weird bending, leg going up one way, and other unnatural moves going on– it’s basically yoga!
+There is definitely a lot of weird bending, leg going up one way, and other unnatural moves going on– it’s basically yoga!
 While shaving, sugaring, using Nair, and waxing are all effective ways of removing hair, if you’re looking to rock a smoother butt, then laser hair removal is your best option.
 We don’t recommend regularly shaving, sugaring, using Nair, or waxing because of microtrauma caused to the hole that can trigger HPV activity (most people already have it in this area), which is when we start to see skin tags and other growths.
 That said, trimming regularly with a buzzer is safe and effective to manage the hair.